 - Uber in Cape Town is extremely convenient.
 Download the App www.uber.com/

 - Airport transfers.
 For rates please e-mail email@example.com

 - Minibus taxis have to a large extent taken the place of buses and trains.
 Most Cape Townians take minibus taxis every day and they offer convenient but sometimes hair-raising fast transport along major routes.
 Boarding points are whenever and wherever you can get the driver to stop – usually with no warning.

-- If you’re not feeling that adventurous, call for a conventional private taxi (ask for fares beforehand).
-Or ask Rikki’s to send one of their distinctive open taxis to pick you up in and around the city.
+If you’re not feeling that adventurous, call for a conventional private taxi (ask for fares beforehand).

 Tap water throughout the Cape Metropolitan Area is safe for human consumption.

 Most tourists visit Cape Town during our long summer from October to March.
 A Mediterranean climate with little rain and 11 hours or more of sunshine a day.
 The wind does blow and if you’re after a tan or the beach, remember that mornings are usually much less windy, and that certain beaches ( Clifton, Boulders and Bikini Beach) are more protected than others.
 And if you’re tanning, remember to take sensible precautions, where a hat or cap and lather in sun block.

 Conventional local wisdom informs that spring (September) and autumn (April/May) are the smart times to rent a house or apartment in Camps Bay.
 They are usually balmy in-between seasons, when nature is at its showiest.
 If you’re into flowers (August – September) or whale watching (June – November), or seeing the vineyards at their best, these are great seasons to be in the Cape.